artiya4u/whispers/README.md

 ## Note for Linux Users

 If you're on a Debian-based distribution, you'll be better off using the `.deb` binary.
-If you use the `.AppImage` binary, the program won't start autoamtically when you log in (unless you manually tweak the startup path...since an `AppImage` is basically a portable program, the OS won't know what file to execute upon logging in unless you specify it).
+If you use the `.AppImage` binary, the program won't start automatically when you log in (unless you manually tweak the startup path...since an `AppImage` is basically a portable program, the OS won't know what file to execute upon logging in unless you specify it).

 ## Build it Yourself

 To build, make sure you have `npm` and `yarn`.
-The build tool works best with yarn.
+I use npm for development and yarn to build, although you might be able to get away with using yarn for everything.

 1. Run `npm install`.
 2. Then `yarn`.